How to Stop Getting Facebook Ads in 2024

 You may have specific types of ads you don't want popping up while you scroll through your newsfeed.
 Scrolling your Facebook newsfeed may feel less intrusive and creepy when you control the types of ads you do see.

 Facebook allows you to choose to see fewer ads for certain topics while on the platform.
-That includes different topics such as alcohol, elections, politics, and social issues.
+These include topics like alcohol, elections, politics, and social issues.

 An example of blocking certain ads might be during campaign times.
 You may be sick of politics and the last thing you want is to see more campaign ads while you’re online.
 Other topics may go against your beliefs or dietary restrictions, and you don’t want to see ads that revolve around them.